This article is about Machine Learning

 Published on 17/01/2021

 Google’s predilection for machine learning is evident from open source initiatives that it has undertaken to promulgate Machine Learning as an emerging technology.
 TensorFlow and the Brain Residency Program are a testament to it.
-Frankly speaking, if a company the size of Google doesn’t make use of, and encourage others to do the same, with its publicly declared love for machine learning, then no one would.
+Frankly speaking, if a company the size of Google doesn’t make use of machine learning, and encourages others to do the same with its publicly declared love for the same, then no one would.
 As a matter of fact, Google effectuates over 3.5 billion searches every day and claims the top spot as the leading search engine.
 With enough data to exercise machine learning to its capable self, here are some applications that Google implements high-end machine learning operations with.

 A respite for the travellers moving across locations and not knowing the local tongue, Google Translate uses character recognition to help you understand foreign languages.
 Its multi-faceted specifications allow users to input images, text, and even real-time videos.
 Having scanned through millions of documents posted in the internet, the algorithm continues to learn and expand its memory to best facilitate people.